SerdarMustafa1/Tracker_Application/README.md

 ## Usage

+## UPDATE --- The server is now running on heroku so you can just follow the instructions for running the app via Expo on your device or an emulator.

 You will need to run three seperate terminals:

 1. Tracks folder - This is your front end in Expo for your phone or emulator.